James4Ever0/notes/Serve Models from Replicate Locally.md

 ---

-You may connect your local LLM to VSCode using [Continue](https://continue.dev)
+You may connect your local LLM to VSCode using [Continue](https://continue.dev), an open-source Copilot alternative.